Are you seeing more and more foxes in your garden? I sure am and they’re getting bolder, with some even trotting around in broad daylight.

 Foxes love to dig holes.

-Sometimes it’s to build a den, often it’s to bury and store food and sometimes it’s to gain access under fences and bushes close to known entrance/exit points.
+Sometimes it’s to build a den, often it’s to bury and store food and sometimes it’s to gain access under fences, walls and bushes etc that are close to known entrance/exit points.

 This prickle strip is simple, cheap and effective: